 - Using a food processor, pulse almonds and then figs to form a course mixture.
 If you don’t have a food processor, use a sharp knife or mezzaluna to finely chop almonds and figs.

 - In a sauce pan, mix almonds, figs, raisins, honey, and cinnamon until well blended.

-- Add the cocoa, turn to low heat and cook slowly, stirring constantly until mixture forms a thick paste.
+- Turn on the burner to low and add the cocoa.
+Heat very slowly, stirring constantly until mixture forms a thick paste.

 - Chill for one hour or overnight.
 To make the cookies: Preheat oven to 350 F

 - Shape the filling into cylinders that are 1 inch in diameter and 8 inches in length.

 - Roll out the dough on a well floured board.
 Cut into strips that are 4 inches wide and 9 inches long.

 - Place a cylinder of filling onto one of the strips and roll it up like a hot dog in a bun (It helps to watch the video to get a visual of this step).